Iwan-Teague/Rusty-Jack/DEAUTH_ATTACK_GUIDE.md

 ### Legal Notice

-⚠️ **Deauthentication attacks are illegal without explicit authorization!**
+Warning: **Deauthentication attacks are illegal without explicit authorization!**

 - Only test on networks you own or have written permission to test
 - Unauthorized deauth attacks violate FCC regulations (in the US)